carrierwaveuploader/carrierwave/README.md

 gem 'carrierwave'
 ```

+Finally, restart the server to apply the changes.

 Note that CarrierWave is not compatible with Rails 2 as of version 0.5.
 If you want to use
 Rails 2, please use the 0.4-stable branch on GitHub.